psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > "One for Peter, one for Paul,
 > One for Him as made us all!
 > Up with your kettles, and down with your pans,
-> Give us a 'sou'-cake’ and we will begone.
+> Give us a 'sou'-cake' and we will begone.
 >
 > (1) goes to a very pretty tune; (2) is in recitative.
 >